 One of the main programs is known as Holy Family Services, which offers emergency shelter and transitional housing.
+There will be occasional hotel vouchers too.
 This operates at 907 N. Holmes Ave., Indianapolis, Indiana 46222, and can be reached at the number above.
 On average over over 100 people receive help from this location every month.

 Fairly similar to the shelter, but offering slightly longer term help and support, is the Holy Family Transitional Housing.
 Address is 930 E. Prospect St., Indianapolis 46203.
 Call 317-636-5534.
 Families who are enrolled can participate in the Catholic Charities transitional housing program for at most two years.
 Social workers will help people understand and address critical issues that lead to poverty and homelessness.

 Marion County Catholic Charities emergency financial assistance and crisis aid.
 Strict requirements will need to be met, and all resources provided will be limited.
 Qualified individuals can receive free food, clothing, rent help and money for paying utilities.
 Limited transportation assistance may be offered too.
 Only people with an emergency/critical need may be qualified.
 Call 317-236-1512.

 The Senior Companion Program is available for low to moderate income elderly and senior citizens.
 A companion or volunteer will visit the home or apartment of someone 55 years of age or older to provide them with company, and to check up on the senior citizen.
-Phone 317-236-1565
+Phone 317-236-1565.

 Legal advice and aid for immigrants – This is one of the primary functions of Catholic Charity centers across the nation.
 The program is accredited by the federal government.
 The Catholic Charities Immigration Legal Services program operates across the county, and it provides free or low cost legal advice and representation to immigrants, their families, and refugees.
 The immigration process is complicated and long, so this program can help guide clients through the process with care, confidentiality and efficiency.
 Call 317-236-1517